tubiana/colorMSAwithSSE/README.md

 1. You will need a fasta where the header countain the PDB filename
 2. And all the structures used

+### formats
+For now only those file extension and associated formats are supported:
+- `.fa` -> fasta
+- `.faa` -> fasta
+- `.fasta` -> fasta
+- `.clw` -> clustal
+- `.aln` -> clustal
+- `.clustal` -> clustal
+- `.phy` -> phylip
+- `.phylip` -> phylip

+### Coloring
+You can change the color of the Gaps, Coil, ɑ-helix and β-sheet with the argument `-c`.
+Use the HEX code or the matplotlib color name here (https://matplotlib.org/stable/gallery/color/named_colors.html).
+The color order should follow this : GAP, COIL, HELICES, BSHEET.
+Example: `-c "white, bisque, red, yellow"`

-## Example
+### Example
 You can run an example within the test folder.

-`python ../colorMSAwithSSE/colorMSAwithSSE.py -f SH2.fasta -s structures/ -o SH2.png -w 60`
+`python ../colorMSAwithSSE/colorMSAwithSSE.py -f SH2.fasta -s structures/ -o SH2.png -w 60 -c 'white, bisque, red, yellow' -a 0.6`

 **Output example**
 ![outputexample](tesT/SH2.png)